candrholdings/slack-cli/README.md

       -t, --token <ARG1>    Specify the Slack API token -v, --verbose         Set to verbose mode
-      -c, --console         Use console to input message
+      -c, --console         Use console to input message -w, --waitText <ARG1>         Specify the text message to wait.
+Default timeout is 30 seconds.
+      -s, --timeout <ARG1>          Specify the seconds to timeout when using --waitText.

 # Advanced mode